-Canon 200D versus Panasonic G10
+Canon 200D vs Panasonic G10

-The Canon EOS 200D (called Canon SL2 in some regions) and the Panasonic Lumix DMC-G10 are two digital cameras that were announced, respectively, in June 2017 and March 2010.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Panasonic Lumix DMC-G10 are two digital cameras that were officially introduced, respectively, in June 2017 and March 2010.
 The 200D is a DSLR, while the G10 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (200D) and a Four Thirds (G10) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 12 MP.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G10 is notably smaller (8 percent) than the Canon 200D.
 Moreover, the G10 is markedly lighter (14 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the G10 are weather-sealed.